-If a person is convicted of Driving While License Suspended or Revoked in Michigan, they are subject to the following consequences:
+If a person is convicted of driving while license suspended or revoked in Michigan, he or she is subject to the following consequences:

 - For a first offense, a person is guilty of a misdemeanor punishable by up to 93 days in jail or a fine up to $500.00, or both.
 Additionally, vehicle registration plates will be cancelled.
-There will also be 2 points added to that person’s driving record, additional license sanctions and Driver Responsibility Fee of $500.00 for two consecutive years.
+There will also be 2 points added to that person’s driving record and additional license sanctions.

 - For a second or subsequent offense, a person is guilty of a misdemeanor punishable by up to one year in jail or a fine up to $1,000.00, or both.
 Additionally, vehicle registration plates will be cancelled.
-There will also be 2 points added to that person’s driving record, additional license sanctions and Driver Responsibility Fee of $500.00 for two consecutive years.
+There will also be 2 points added to that person’s driving record and additional license sanctions.
 There may also be license plate confiscation and vehicle immobilization consequences.

 - For a person who operates a motor vehicle while license suspended or revoked and causes the serious impairment of a body function of another individual is guilty of felony punishable by up to 5 years in prison or a fine between $1000.01 and $5000.00, or both.
 Your license will be revoked and 6 points will be added to your driving record.